andypotatohy/roast/README.md

     roast_target('nyhead','nyheadLeadField',[-48 -8 50;48 -8 50],'optType','lcmv-l1','orient','optimal')

 If you have run [Example 25](#example-25), now you can perform targeting on the New York head using the simulation tag you used in [Example 25](#example-25).
-Here in this example, we aim to target both the left and right primary motor cortex with maximal focality (`'lcmv-l1'` algorithm used), and the program will also search for the `'optimal'` direction where the magnitude of the electric field at target locations are maximized in all possible directions.
+Here in this example, we aim to target both the left and right primary motor cortex with maximal focality (`'lcmv-l1'` algorithm used), and the program will also search for the `'optimal'` direction where the magnitude of the electric field at target locations are maximized among all possible directions.

 #### Example 29

     roast_target('example/subject1.nii','subj1LeadFieldForSoterix',[154 74 156],'coordType','voxel','orient',[1 1 1])

 If you have run [Example 26](#example-26), now you can perform targeting on subject1 using the simulation tag you used in [Example 26](#example-26).
 Here we want to target a location with voxel coordinates.
-Even though we have turned on the `'resampling'` option in [Example 26](#example-26), we should still use the original MRI (`'example/subject1.nii'`) to click for the voxel coordinates in MRIcro, instead of using the re-sampled version (`''example/subject1_1mm.nii'`), as ROAST takes care of all the transforms applied on the MRI automatically (re-orientation into RAS, resampling or zero-padding).
-The algorithm used is the default (`'max-l1'`) to maximize the intensity at the target along a customized orient (`[1 1 1]`).
+Even though we have turned on the `'resampling'` option in [Example 26](#example-26), we should still use the original MRI (`'example/subject1.nii'`) to click for the voxel coordinates in MRIcro, instead of using the re-sampled version (`'example/subject1_1mm.nii'`), as ROAST takes care of all the transforms applied on the MRI automatically (re-orientation into RAS, resampling or zero-padding).
+The algorithm used is the default (`'max-l1'`) to maximize the intensity at the target along a customized orientation (`[1 1 1]`).

 #### Example 30